 Adding to the drawback, frequent post-traumatic nightmares plagued me ever since.
-Paul didn't care what kind of damaged condition I was in.
+Paul didn't care about my damaged condition.
 He was special, a far cry from all the losers I attracted in college.
 I wanted everything to be perfect when we started our life together, with nothing at all hanging over our heads.
-Now, my perfect Paul was waiting patiently.
+Now, my perfect Paul was waiting patiently on me.
 Well, maybe not patiently.

 Like an idiot, I climbed into bed pondering the vampire scenarios that continued to disturb me.
 What a thing to be thinking about just before going to sleep.